 Elf immortality is another subject that is also studied since in the Silmarillion one of the elves ends up giving up her immortality.

 Arwen also tells Aragorn in the movie that she will give up immortality to stay upon earth.

 This can be done if someone is pure-blooded and gives up permission.
 Half-elves too are given this choice, and elves may give this up to save someone.

 While it is symbolic, it still can present the idea that some elves can give up immortality.
 However, there needs to be a reason for it.

 Some enterprising elves in lore may end up cutting ties with life, but this is rare.
 Voluntary mortality is only granted but Valar, where the elves go when they end up passing.

 If elves decide to do this, then any offspring they have will be mortal automatically and not given the same choice as their parents.
 Elves, if they do decide to make this choice, eventually are still reborn if they’re brought to be judged by Manos.

-Elves however live a very long life, and it’s something that is interesting.
-Usually this urge to give up immortality is done for the benefit of another person, such as a lover, or someone they want to be close too.
+Elves however live a very long life, and it’s interesting.
+Usually, this urge to give up immortality is done for the benefit of another person, such as a lover, or someone they want to be close to.

-But the subject of immortality is one that’s interesting.
+But the subject of immortality is interesting.
 While elves are immortal so to speak, they can end up dying if they feel weary and sad.
-Grief of course is a big killer, and can subject them to death.
+Grief of course is a big killer and can subject them to death.